Religious significance of Jerusalem

 The city of Jerusalem is sacred to many religious traditions, including the Abrahamic religions of Judaism, Christianity and Islam which consider it a holy city.
-Some of the most sacred places for each of these religions are found in Jerusalem and the one shared between all three is the Temple Mount.
+Some of the most sacred places for each of these religions are found in Jerusalem, most prominently, the Temple Mount/Haram Al-Sharif.

 In Judaism

-Jerusalem has been the holiest city in Judaism and the ancestral and spiritual homeland of the Jewish people since the 10th century BC.
+Jerusalem has been the holiest city in Judaism and the spiritual land of the Jewish people since the 10th century BC.
 During classical antiquity, Jerusalem was considered the center of the world, where God resided.